Recreational boats pass through Key Bridge collapse site after opening of fourth temporary channel

 "We have boaters and owners who are stuck on the other side of the bridge, and some who are trying to get out to get maintenance and things done," Lewis said.

-Traffic through the temporary channels was strictly one-way, with outbound movements scheduled from 3:30 to 4:30 PM and inbound from 4:30 to 5:30 PM.

-"There's going to be plenty of people out there that's going to be directing and keeping this a very safe and orderly passage," Lewis explained.
+"There's going to be plenty of people out there that's going to be directing and keeping this a very safe and orderly passage," he explained.

-The opening of these channels follows the largest of four recent openings on Thursday, which restored 15% of the pre-collapse commercial activity at the Port of Baltimore.
-The adjustment will allow large commercial ships that were stuck to depart and others to enter, including those carrying containers, vehicles, and farm equipment.

 U.S. Coast Guard Commander Baxter Smoke said the goal of fully opening the port by the end of May is still within reach.